squell/ecalogic/INSTALL.md

 Build from source
 -----------------

-Build artifacts for the console application and web interface go into the target/ and web/target/ folders respectively.
+Build artifacts for the console application and web interface go into the `target/` and `web/target/` folders respectively.

-1. Get the source code.
+1. Get the source code:

 		$ git clone https://github.com/squell/ecalogic.git
 		$ cd ecalogic
 		$ sbt

 2. To build the console application and web interface as jar and war-files respectively: